Share

 Amazon obtained a patent for its now well-known one click technology in 1999.
 The technology allows online customers to make a purchase with just one click, without the need for inputting their billing and shipping information each time.
 Several other retailers attempted to mimic the technology.
 Amazon sued Barnes and Noble for its “Express Lane,” which also allowed customers to check out with one click.
 The lawsuit was ultimately settled.

 Business owners in Texas should stay abreast of new intellectual property cases and take steps today to protect their intellectual property rights.
-IP law is complex and challenging, but your steps are taken now to protect your unique brand, trademark, invention, and the like could greatly increase the value of your business.
+IP law is complex and challenging, but your steps are taken now to protect your unique brand.